Return on Employed Capital Calculator

 This simplifies to:

-Voilà!
-You’ve just calculated your company’s ROEC and found it to be 25%.
-Not too shabby, right?
-It means that for every dollar of fixed capital invested, your company is generating 25 cents in earnings before interest and tax.
+Your company's ROEC is 25%.
+This means that for every dollar of fixed capital invested, your company is generating 25 cents in earnings before interest and tax.

 Tips for Using the ROEC Calculator